 The other thing I avoided was how in those days – everyone recycled.

 The thing is, I didn’t understand why until we moved to our new place and I spotted a burn-barrel hidden in the woods.
-The barrel was illegal but then this is a rural area and things like enforcing clean air rules are subject to local interpretations.
+The barrel was illegal but this is the country and things like enforcing clean air rules are subject to local interpretations.

-People have always burned here and they always will, but the barrel got me thinking.
+People have always burned here and they always will but the barrel got me thinking.
 I suddenly realized why my parents dutifully cut the ends off of tin cans and squished them flat to save for recycling.
 They certainly were not doing it out of ecological piety.
 No one thought about such things in those days.
-The reason they bagged their cans for the rag man pickup was simple – cans do not burn.
-If they tossed the cans into the burn-barrel, before long all they would have would be a barrel full of soot-stained cans.
+The reason they bagged their cans for the rag man was simple – cans do not burn.
+If they tossed the cans into the burn-barrel before long the barrel would be filled with soot-stained cans.

 Still, they were diligent about recycling.
 They saved newspapers for the school fund-raising drive and bagged food scraps for the city garbage guys and the other stuff they set out for the gypsy rag man.

 Everything else that is – but glass.
 Glass bottles were valuable because of the deposit.
 Scrap glass was another matter.
 Things that did not burn or were not hauled away had to be taken to the dump – in the back of the car.